taj-ny/kwin-effects-startupfeedback-busy-cursor/README.md

 # kwin-effects-startupfeedback-busy-cursor
-A fork of the KWin Startup Feedback effect for KDE Plasma 6 with the ability to use the busy/wait cursor instead of drawin the program icon.
+A fork of the KWin Startup Feedback effect for KDE Plasma 6 with the ability to use the busy/wait cursor instead of drawing the program icon.

 This effect only works on Wayland.